uestclug/gravestone/README.md

 A server side gravestone mod for fabric.

-Only need to be installed on the server side, the vanilla client can directly connect to the server where the mod is installed.
+Only need to be installed on the server side, the vanilla client can connect to the server directly.